spoonapps/docs/reference/spoonscript/startup.md

 #### As a Shell Command

-Using this syntax, a command is interpreted by the Command Prompt, providing access to the shell's internal and external commands.
-By default, the Command Prompt is executed with the /k flag and the command is appended to it (cmd /k <command>).
-This means that the Command Prompt window will remain open after the specified command has completed.

-For example, to open a Command Prompt window with a message:
+To open a Command Prompt window with a message:

 ```
 # Hello world is passed to the 'echo' shell command
-startup file echo hello world
+startup file cmd.exe /k echo hello world
 ```

-#### As Parameters

-Using this syntax, the parameters are sent to the default startup file in the base image.
-If multiple base images are specified, the startup file from the last specified image will be used.

 #### Multiple Startup Files